Browse All

 Ibāḍī Dynasties (Subject Entry)

-The sect known as the Ibāḍīyah emerged from among the moderate Khārijīs in Basra who associated with Jābir ibn Zayd (d. before a.h.
-104 ...
+The sect known as the Ibāḍīyah emerged from among the moderate Khārijīs in Basra who associated with Jābir ibn Zayd (d. before ah 104 ...

 Source: The Oxford Encyclopedia of the Islamic World